uc-cdis/mariner/README.md

 There will be no UI yet - all steps of the workflow execution process happen via interacting with the mariner API.

-Workflows will only be run internally - that is, workflows will not a feature available for commons users to use.
+Workflows will only be run internally - that is, workflows will not be a feature available for commons users to use.

 Per commons, there would be
 - one bucket to serve as the engine workspace